MicrosoftDocs/memdocs/windows-365/enterprise/deployment-options.md

 This option is analogous to providing an employee with a laptop to use at home.
 You as an organization don’t control the network the device sits on.
 You do fully control how the Windows device is configured, secured, and how it connects to your on-premises network.
 With Windows 365, this control is possible thanks to the end-to-end Zero Trust Security Framework-aligned adaptive security controls and configurations.

 For example, users can be authenticated with adaptive controls of Azure Conditional Access.
 Corporate connectivity can be delivered by using VPN.
 Internet security can use a cloud-based secure web gateway (SWG).
-The advantage is that devices can be deployed at scale in a very short timeframe whenever needed on an extremely high bandwidth, resilient network.
+The advantage is that devices can be deployed at scale in a short timeframe whenever needed on a high bandwidth, resilient network.

-The diagram below shows the Microsoft-hosted network with the Cloud PC and virtual network card within a subscription managed by Microsoft.

 ### Diagram: Microsoft-hosted network option - Azure AD join only

+This diagram shows the Microsoft-hosted network with the Cloud PC and virtual network card within a subscription managed by Microsoft.

 ![Diagram of Microsoft-hosted network option](./media/deployment-options/microsoft-hosted-network-option.png)